blkluv/Aptos3/README.md

 ## Interacting with the Application

-1. **Connect Wallet**: On the landing page, click "Connect Wallet" and connect your **Petra Wallet** (or any Aptos-compatible wallet).
+1. **Connect Wallet**: On the landing page, click "Connect Wallet" to connect your **Petra Wallet** (or any Aptos-compatible wallet).
-2. **Create a Scholarship**: Navigate to the "Create Scholarship" section, fill in the scholarship details (e.g., name, amount per applicant, GPA criteria, field of study), and submit.
-This will create a scholarship on the blockchain.
+2. **Create a Poll**: Navigate to the "Create Poll" section, fill in the poll details (e.g., question and options), and submit.
+This will create a poll on the blockchain.
-3. **View Scholarships**: Browse through the list of available scholarships and see the details for each.
-4. **Apply for a Scholarship**: As a student, you can apply to scholarships by providing your GPA and field of study.
-5. **Distribute Scholarships**: Donors can distribute the scholarship amount to qualified recipients.
-6. **Emergency Close**: Donors can close the scholarship early and withdraw any remaining funds.
+3. **Vote on a Poll**: Participants can vote for their preferred option by providing their DID and selecting an option from the available choices.
+4. **View Poll Results**: Users can browse through active polls and view detailed results, including the total votes for each option.
+5. **Close a Poll**: Poll creators can close polls once they decide the voting period is over.

 ## Tech Stack